Can You Lease a Smartphone with No Credit or Bad Credit?

 Unfortunately, there's something of an imbalance when it comes to smartphone payment plans.

 The phone services will not report good credit history to the credit bureaus.
-That means you're good payment history will not help your credit or your credit scores.
+That means your good payment history will not help your credit or your credit scores.

-That's ironic since virtually any loan or lease arrangement is a formal financing situation, which normally are reported to the bureaus.
+That's ironic since virtually any loan or lease arrangement is a formal financing situation, which normally is reported to the bureaus.

 But smartphone companies follow the pattern of utility companies in not reporting regular monthly payments.

 If you fail to satisfactorily complete your payment plan, and there's an unpaid balance at the end of the term, that information will be reported.
 Naturally, it will show up as a negative entry on your credit report, and hurt your credit score.

 Since smartphone companies don't report your payment history, they also don't report late payments.

 It only becomes an issue if you are late enough to be considered in default.
 That may range from 60 days late to 90 days late, depending on the carrier.
 No small number of consumers have been hit by negative credit entries as a result of unpaid payments and early termination fees.

 If you want your smartphone payments to be reported to the credit bureaus, a workaround is to pay for the phone using a credit card.
 Your monthly payments will be reported to the credit bureaus, which can help improve your credit score.

 What Is the Difference Between Lease and Finance?